ShoryuKyzan/CryptoRegister/README.md

 # Intro

+Crypto transaction records.
+Lists transactions made for items from particular vendors.
+Add/remove functionality.
+Prices are recorded in terms of crypto and converted to a USD amount.
+Prices refreshed every 2 minutes.

+## TODOS
-* TODO make responsive, mobile first
+* make responsive, mobile first
-* TODO say how to use it
+* tutorial on use above.
+* Auto-refresh every 20 seconds.
+* ?
+Errors reported.
+* beware of rate limits

 # Features

-* TODO Auto-refresh every 20 seconds.
-* TODO ?
-Errors reported.
-* TODO Touch-enabled sidebar (swipe open from left or use menu icon).
-* TODO beware of rate limits

 # How to run